HackGT/piranha/README.md

 # Development Overview

-Piranha is an application to help HackGT manage our internal financial processes ("sinking our teeth in") so to speak.
+Piranha is an application to help HexLabs manage our internal financial processes ("sinking our teeth in") so to speak.

 ## Architecture